CSA-FEDERATE/Proposed-BuildingBlocks/BB-SC/2b-MWLayer/Communication/BB_Eclipse_S-CORE_LOLA.md

 ## BB Usage
 <!-- Example on how to use BB or link to documentation.
 Should include code snippets, information about usage,
 trainings, skills, examples and how-to's. -->
+Source code and build instructions are at https://github.com/eclipse-score/communication.
+LoLa uses shared-memory based IPC with lock-free data structures for zero-copy communication between processes.
+Built with Bazel as part of the S-CORE project.
+Provides C++ and Rust APIs for publishers/subscribers with deterministic timing guarantees suitable for ADAS pipelines.
+See the S-CORE documentation at https://eclipse-score.github.io/score for integration guidance.

 ## Known Implementation